Last updated on January 20, 2020

-It’s beginning to look a lot like Christmas in Seoul!
-With Christmas just around the corner, here are the best things to do in Seoul, Korea, on Christmas Eve and Christmas Day.
+With Thanksgiving over, it’s beginning to look a lot like Christmas!
+With the big holiday just around the corner, here are the best things to do in Seoul, Korea, on Christmas Eve and Christmas Day.
 Whether you’re single, in a relationship or with a family, we hope you’ll walk away with some ideas from this list.
 Take a look!

 2. Hilton’s Miniature Christmas Village (Jung-gu)

 Where: Millennium Seoul Hilton

 When: Saturday Nov.
 23, 2019 – Sunday Feb.
 2, 2020, every day 10:30 a.m. – 10:30 p.m.

 The Millennium Seoul Hilton’s miniature Christmas village and train tracks is a super kid-friendly option.
 This year marks Hilton’s 24th year displaying the Christmas village.
 Simply walk into the lobby and marvel at the village sitting on the foot of the 30-feet-tall Christmas tree.